bbc/gel/src/components/search.md

 ::: alert Important
 Reference implementations are intended to demonstrate **what needs to be achieved**, but not necessarily how to achieve it.
 That would depend on the technology stack you are working with.
 The HTML semantics, layout, and behaviour of your implementation must conform to the reference implementation.
 Your JS framework, CSS methodology, and—most likely—content will differ.

 The search script's constructor takes a `buildFunction` parameter.
-In [the demonstration](../demos/local-search/), this function just uses some fake data to create suggestions based on the first letter typed by the user.
+In [the demonstration](../demos/local-search/), this function just takes some example data to create suggestions based on the first letter typed by the user.
 It is anticipated that a _real_ suggestions function would be more complex, and use live data.
 The reference implementation just demonstrates the recommended UI behaviour.
 :::

 ### Local search